Hoang Anh Gia Lai FC: Youth academy

 In the HAGL Academy, young players were trained from an early age to develop their ball controlling skills and to adopt a modern playing style.
 The academy placed the technical criteria as the priority while selecting players during youth trials.
 The Academy had produced several Vietnamese internationals such as Nguyễn Công Phượng, Nguyễn Tuấn Anh, Lương Xuân Trường, Nguyễn Văn Toàn and Vũ Văn Thanh, who managed who put up a successful career in Vietnam.

-Club rivalries
+Rivalries

 Hanoi Football Club

-In the 21st century, Hoang Anh Gia Lai and Hanoi are widely the most supported clubs in Vietnam, so the confrontation between the two clubs is dubbed the "Vietnamese Super Derby".
-From 2009 to the end of 2023, They met 34 times in all the matches, Hanoi overwhelmed with 17 wins, 7 draws, 10 losses.
-But the great battle between the two teams only started to get attention from 2018, when U23 Vietnam won runner-up in 2018 AFC U-23 Championship with almost players who are playing for both of these teams.
-Since then, the matches with Hoang Anh Gia Lai have always been the focus of the media when the competition between the two teams.
+In the 21st century, Hoang Anh Gia Lai and Hanoi are widely considered among the most supported clubs in Vietnam, and matches between the two clubs are usually dubbed the "Vietnamese Super Derby".
+From 2009 to the end of 2025, the two teams met 39 times in all competitions, with Hanoi holding the advantage with 19 wins, 8 draws and 12 losses.
+However, the rivalry began to attract greater attention in 2018, when Vietnam U-23 finished as runners-up at the AFC U-23 Championship with many players representing these two clubs in the squad.
+Since then, matches between Hoang Anh Gia Lai and Hanoi have become a major focus of media coverage.